Tommmmmmmmmmmmmmmmmmmmmmmmmm/Spy-Squad-internship-application-repo/README.md

 # Spy Squd internship application repository

 For SpringBehaviourHandler, I recommend looking at SpringBehaviourHandler first (which is a lot easier to look through in an IDE than the github file viewer), then either of the two child scripts.
+If some added context would be helpful, I'd recommend this video on springs (https://youtu.be/bFOAipGJGA0?t=23), though I'd also love to talk in more detail about this system in a future interview.

 For my collection of UnityEvent composition scripts, I recommend skimming over the Triggerers folder first, then either of the other two.